Lupus is an auto-immune disease where no two patients have the same set of

 This has left many patients wondering if cannabis has a place in lupus treatment.

-Currently no medical treatments involving marijuana and lupus are approved, but further research is underway.
+Currently, no medical treatments involving cannabis and lupus are approved, but further research is underway.
 And early studies have suggested some potential for cannabis to help alleviate common lupus symptoms.

-A 2009 study asserts that the endocannabinoid system and cannabinoids like CBD may have potential benefits for autoimmune activity, rheumatoid arthritis, and liver injury, but more research is needed.
-Preliminary research has shown that medical cannabis may be an effective component in the treatment of inflammation and autoimmune diseases, but more expansive studies are required to determine any negative effects and medication interactions.
+Numerous studies have asserted that the endocannabinoid system and cannabinoids like CBD may have potential benefits for inflammation, autoimmune activity, and liver injury.1,2 Still, more expansive studies are required to determine adverse effects and medication interactions.

 Research has also shown that major anxiety and depression affect 37% and 25% of systemic lupus patients, respectively.
-Whether this is due to the disease or only a correlation is yet to be proven, but pain and depression are demonstrated to be strongly related.
-Current research shows that marijuana could be a viable option for treating depression, and is ongoing.
-Some higher CBD, lower THC products likely have benefits against anxiety, but this depends on dosage and method of consumption; oral and topical products like tinctures, oils, balms, and teas are often used.
+Whether this is due to the disease or only a correlation is yet to be proven, but pain and depression are suggested to be strongly related.6 Current research shows that cannabis may be a viable option for helping relieve specific symptoms of depression.7 At the same time, some CBD-rich products likely have potential benefits for anxiety, but this depends on dosage and method of consumption.8

 Legality and Doctor’s Recommendation

-To determine if your state considers Lupus to be a qualifying condition for medical marijuana, check out our Laws & Regulations section for the medical cannabis rules inyour state.
+To determine if your state considers Lupus to be a qualifying condition for medical marijuana, check out our Laws & Regulations section for the medical cannabis rules for your state.

-If you find that your state recognizes Lupus as a qualifying medical condition, you can seek a doctor’s recommendation to get a medical marijuana card in your state.
+If you find that your state recognizes Lupus or its symptoms as a qualifying medical condition, you can seek a doctor’s recommendation to get your medical cannabis card in your state.

 We believe that every human being has the right to explore the benefits of medical cannabis and are fully committed to helping each patient explore all of their options in their journey to wellness.
 For further information on whether you qualify for medical cannabis, select your state.